paritoshr/CatchMeIfYouCan/README.md

 # CatchMeIfYouCan
 Game (under process)

+Game to Catch your opponent[Guess Current position] .

+start with a random genrated Grid of size  5x5 ,6x6 (dynamic take input, bigger the grid more is the difficulty) Player could set their own positions to start the game . player can call out  catch after very loop it has to be the player starting the loop .

+A loop is compleated with steps

+* first move is to call out a operator for your oponent
+* opponent set direction on himself
+* Operation combining Operator and direction is preformed
+* Result is notified to the Loop initiator
+* based on this initiator can make a guess and call out a catch for oponents current position

 Operators : + , -, * [can extend or create your Own dynamic]  , works on Curent and next , current * Next or Current - Next
 Directoin : L(Left), R, U(up), D